Why 2020 Is The Year To Embrace Romantic Realism

 “

-I realised it had become a bit much when I borrowed my brother's rucksack to make me look more outdoorsy in my profile pictures in order to attract the right person.
+I realized it had become a bit much when I borrowed my brother's rucksack to make me look more outdoorsy in my profile pictures in order to attract the right person.

 SAM, 34